1. Private Practice is a Business

 4. Stay on Top of Billing

 Cashflow is the lifeblood of your business, so you need to keep on top of your incoming and outgoing payments.
-A Practice Management System that allows electronic billing can streamline the process and let you keep on top of your finances easily.
+Private practice software that allows electronic billing can streamline the process and let you keep on top of your finances easily.

 5. Your Practice will Ebb and Flow